 Signs and Symptoms of Neglect

 Elder abuse and neglect come in a variety of forms.
 Physical neglect is generally defined as the negligent failure of any person having custody of an elder or dependent adult to provide medical care for the person's physical and mental needs, to keep the person free from health and safety hazards, and to prevent malnutrition or dehydration.
 Physical abuse, of course, is defined as the assault or battery of an elder or dependent adult.
+Our San Diego elder abuse lawyers can help families take action if their loved one has been mistreated.

 To spot signs of neglect or abuse, be aware of the following: